hkicko/CubeCell-GPS-Helium-Mapper/README.md

 - No longer stopping the GPS after each SEND, allowing for faster GPS Fix next time.
 - Added counters on the JOIN and GPS Fix Wait screens so the user could see how long it takes (could be used to compare antennas, like for example the difference between internal and external GPS antenna is clearly visible, but now you can roughly measure in seconds how much faster you get a fix with one GPS antenna vs another)
-- Enabled the built in function for storing the network parameters after susccessful join, so it does not need to re-join next time after reboot
 - Added Battery Level display on some screens
 - Improved movement detection
 - Menu mode - short press on the USR button displays a menu, another short press cycles through the options, long press activates the current option